Las02/ml_ops_project/reports/README.md

 >
 > Answer:

-We initialized our project using the given cookiecutter template.
-We use most folders...
+We initialized our project using the given cookiecutter template in this course (https://github.com/SkafteNicki/mlops_template).
+We've largely followed  this standard for organizing the code in our project.
+However, we have removed the notebooks folder as the project doesn't involve any.

-TO BE CONTINUED
+todo: delete unused folders and update this

 ### Question 6